WDHN: History

 WDHN launched August 7, 1970, as the area's second television station and aired an analog signal on UHF channel 18.
 It was owned by Dothan businessman Betts Slingluff, Jr. and a partnership of other local investors.
 Before that time, southeastern Alabama relied on WTVY to carry all three major broadcast networks.
 WTVY was primarily a CBS affiliate, so conventional wisdom suggested that WDHN, as the second station in a small, two-station market, should have opted to affiliate with the NBC network rather than with ABC, because ABC was the smallest and weakest network and would not be anywhere near par with CBS and NBC in terms of ratings until later in the decade.
 However, geography played a decisive part in WDHN joining ABC.
 The Alabama side of the Dothan media market received a fairly strong signal from WSFA-TV, Montgomery's NBC station.
 Further, at the time the station started up, no ABC affiliate provided even a grade B signal to the Wiregrass.
-The only nearby ABC programs then were on WJHG-TV in Panama City, Florida on a part-time basis (that station would move to full-time ABC affiliation by 1972; currently it is an NBC affiliate).
+The only nearby ABC programs then were on WJHG-TV in Panama City, Florida, on a part-time basis (that station would move to full-time ABC affiliation by 1972; currently it is an NBC affiliate).

 In 1979, reflecting an era when small, locally owned stations were losing profitability, Slingluff's group sold WDHN to Hi Ho Television, which also owned WVGA in Valdosta, Georgia.
-That same year it added the -TV suffix.
 In 1986, Hi Ho sold WDHN and WVGA to Morris Multimedia.
-It dropped the -TV suffix in 1998.
 In 2003, Nexstar purchased WDHN, along with KARK-TV in Little Rock, Arkansas, from Morris.

 As part of the DTV transition in 2009, WDHN turned off its analog transmitter and began broadcasting exclusively in digital.

 On January 27, 2016, it was announced that Nexstar would buy Media General for $4.6 billion.
 WDHN, along with recently acquired Fox affiliate WZDX in Huntsville (which Nexstar would later sell in 2019 to Tegna in order to acquire Tribune Media, owner of WHNT-TV), became a part of "Nexstar Media Group" and joined a cluster of stations Nexstar would own in Alabama including WIAT in Birmingham and WKRG-TV in Mobile, as well as WRBL in Columbus, Georgia, which covers much of east Alabama including Opelika and Auburn.
 All three of these stations are CBS affiliates.

 On June 15, 2016, Nexstar announced that it had entered into an affiliation agreement with Katz Broadcasting for the Escape (now Ion Mystery), Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing one or more of the four networks to 81 stations owned and/or operated by Nexstar, including WDHN (Bounce TV and Grit are already available in the area on digital subchannels of WDFX-TV).